 There are all kinds of networking opportunities at universities or colleges, including networking nights or recruiters visiting your campus.
-Some of your peers will ignore these amazing networking opportunities, while others will use these opportunities to land their dream job.
-While college is about having a formative academic experience, you also need to focus on your professional development, which includes learning how to network.
+Use these opportunities well, and you may land your dream job.

 Networking is all about communication.
 It is an opportunity to engage in conversations, ranging from your interests to professional goals, with recruiters, professionals, and faculty.
 While networking, you do not want to be aggressive or artificial.
 It is best to be genuine and relaxed.
 Building a genuine relationship with a recruiter, faculty, or professional can lead to their connecting you to a job/internship opportunity or with a contact who can lead you to a job/internship opportunity.

 It is never too early to begin networking.
 You can follow your college’s career center, subscribe to department emails, or join clubs related to your career interests.
 As a freshman, you can use networking to help guide your future career path.
-Networking early in your college career allows you to connect with professionals who may be helpful when the time comes for you to start looking for internship opportunities and job searching.
+Networking early in your college career allows you to connect with professionals who may be helpful later when you’re looking for internships or jobs.
 During your sophomore or junior year, networking can help you land a summer internship.
 It is better to network early in the fall semester and line up an internship before spring semester.
 During your senior year, networking is crucial to land a full-time job.

 Different networking events have different dress codes.
 Be sure to look at the flier or posting about the networking event.
 If the event is business casual, men should wear dress pants and a button-down shirt with dress shoes.
 While ties are not required for business casual, it may help you look more put together.
 For women, business casual can be a pair of chino pants or dress pants paired with a button-up shirt or blouse.
 Flats or heels may be worn, but aim for comfort so you are not distracted during the event.
 Be sure to look put together and well-groomed before you enter a networking environment.